ArelyEli/analytical_services_CRUD/README.md

  - A verification is made on the users, in this way the users cannot be duplicated based on email.
  - It was decided to follow the PEP8 standards in code quality, for this the `flake` library was used.
  - Used `PostgreSQL` along with `SQLAlchemy` for database design.
+ - A Github Action was added to verify code quality.